Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both tools provide you with easy access to live chat when you’re logged into your account.
 As for Semrush’s phone support, this is can be accesed via a ‘contact us’ button in the footer of their site.

 In the case of Moz, support materials are only available in English.
-But Semrush provides it in 14 different languages.
+But Semrush provides them in 14 different languages.

 Free trials for Moz and Semrush